Thanks to a contribution from Michigan State University Libraries, this collection will be openly accessible upon launch in 2023.

 HIV, AIDS & the Arts falls is made possible by Reveal Digital’s Diversity & Dissent Fund, a publishing program in which libraries and archives pool funding and primary source materials to create Open Access collections that focus on marginalized and underrepresented voices.
 Learn about the inception of the collection in an interview with the Reveal Digital team.

-All funding needed to publish HIV, AIDS & the Arts will be drawn from the Diversity & Dissent Digitization Fund.
-Visit the Diversity & Dissent page for information on contribution amounts and a list of libraries that are already participating.
+All funding needed to publish HIV, AIDS & the Arts will be drawn from the Diversity & Dissent Digitization Fund, which is now fully funded.
+Visit the Diversity & Dissent page for information about the program and the list of libraries that contributed to the funding pool.

 Interested in contributing content?